 Click here to visit the American Friends Service Committee website

-Based in Kentucky, the service provides healthcare to rural people who might not otherwise get it.
-It also offers people who want to learn more about 'life' the chance of contributing their time and labor... valuable experiences for young people heading into a career in healthcare.
+This was based in Kentucky, a service providing healthcare to rural people who might not otherwise get it.
+It also offered people who want to learn more about 'life' the chance of contributing their time and labor... valuable experiences for young people heading into a career in healthcare.
 I 'inherited' the opportunity of providing modest support to the service from my father, who inherited the same from his mother.
 A relative worked as a horseback courier for them over 50 years ago.
 Horses were... and in some cases still are... the best way to get to the remote people needing help.
+There was an "evolution@ of the charity a few years ago, at 6/14.
+Probably still good people doing good things, but I don't "know" FNS as I used to.
+The history is interesting, if nothing else.

 I like the following bumper sticker: 'Racism is a disease.
 It is not our fault our society has it... but it is our responsibility to seek a cure.'